 • Expected event date(s)/frequency

-Please use the template provided below for your society's Aims & Activities Form
+Please use the template provided below for your society's Aims & Activities Declaration.

 Supplemental Risk Assessments

-If you decide to host an event not included in your A&A, you can add it and submit an updated A&A during term time by emailing unionra@, or submit an SRA.
+If you decide to host an event not included in your Aims & Activities Declaration, you can add it and submit an updated Aims & Activities Declaration during term time by emailing UnionRA@, or submit a Supplemental Risk Assessment.

-If your Society intends to organise a trip outside of the UK, you must submit a travel checklist as well as a SRA, and email dosda@ with the location of the trip (including travel details such as flight number, coach company, accommodation information etc), dates of the trip, and an excel sheet with the participants first and last name, matriculation number, and mobile phone number.
+If your Society intends to organise a trip outside of the UK, you must submit a travel checklist as well as a Supplemental Risk Assessment.
+You will also be required to email UnionRA@ before you leave with the location of the trip (including travel details such as flight number, coach company, accommodation information etc), dates of the trip, and an excel sheet with the participants first and last name, matriculation number, and mobile phone number.
 This information will also be shared with the Director of Student Services.

-If your society is holding a Ball, or other large event with >100 people, you must submit a major events checklist.
-You must also inform the societies committee at your earliest opportunity by emailing socs@.
-There are other guidelines and mandatory trainings you must complete to host events of this scale which will be passed on after you notify them, and it is important that you check in with the union throughout the planning process and get a member of staff to read over any contracts before you sign them.
+If your society is holding a Ball, or other large event with >100 people, you must submit a Major Event Checklist to UnionRA@ at your earliest opportunity!
+There are other guidelines and mandatory trainings you must complete to host events of this scale which will be passed on after you notify us, and it is important that you check in with the Union throughout the planning process and get a member of staff to read over any contracts before you sign them.
+Please remember this is all for your own safety and security!